Newcastle, New South Wales: Economy

+Newcastle as a traditional area of heavy industry was not immune from the effects of economic downturns that plagued New South Wales and wider Australia since the 1970s.
+These downturns were particularly hard hitting for heavy industry which was particularly prevalent in Newcastle.
+The early 1990s recession caused significant job losses across Australia and the Newcastle region experienced a peak unemployment rate of 17% in February 1993, compared to 12.1% in New South Wales and 11.9% across Australia.

+In 1999, the steelworks closed after 84 years' operation and had employed about 50,000 during its existence, many for decades.
+The closure of the BHP steelworks occurred at a time of strong economic expansion in Australia.
+At the time of the closure and since the closure Newcastle experienced a significant amount of economic diversification which has strengthened the local economy.

+Since 2003, Australia experienced the effects of the 2000s commodities boom as commodities prices for major export good such as coal and iron ore rose significantly.
+This provided a large incentive for investment in the Newcastle and Hunter region due to its status as a major coal mining and export hub to Asian markets.
+Large projects related to the coal industry helped to propel the Newcastle unemployment rate to 20 year lows and allow the Newcastle region to weather the effects of the late 2000s recession better than NSW as a whole.
+As of 2009, the two largest single employers are the Hunter New England Area Health Service and the University of Newcastle.
+The National Stock Exchange of Australia (formerly Newcastle Stock Exchange) was formerly based in the city.

 19th and early 20th centuries

 Coal

 Coal mining began in earnest on 3 May 1833 when the Australian Agricultural Company received land grants at Newcastle plus a 31-year monopoly on that town's coal traffic.
 Other collieries were within a 16 km radius of the town.
 Principal coal mines were located at Stockton, Tighes Hill, Carrington and the Newcastle Coal and Copper Company's collieries at Merewether (includes the Glebe), Wallsend and the Waratah collieries.
 All operations had closed by the early 1960s.

-On 10 December 1831 the Australian Agricultural Company officially opened Australia's first railway, at the intersection of Brown & Church Streets, Newcastle.
+On 10 December 1831, the Australian Agricultural Company officially opened Australia's first railway, at the intersection of Brown & Church Streets, Newcastle.
 Privately owned and operated to service the A Pit coal mine, it was a cast-iron fishbelly rail on an inclined plane as a gravitational railway.

 Copper

 In the 1850s, a major copper smelting works was established at Burwood, near Merewether.
 An engraving of this appeared in The Illustrated London News on 11 February 1854.
 The English and Australian Copper Company built another substantial works at Broadmeadow circa 1890, and in that decade the Cockle Creek Smelter was built.